Raj-Misal1105/item-processor/README.md

 Make sure `queue_arguments={'x-queue-type': 'quorum'}` is present in `worker.py` and `arguments={'x-queue-type': 'quorum'}` is present in `producer.py`.

-If you are on RabbitMQ 3.x, remove these arguments — classic queues will work fine.
+If you are on RabbitMQ 3.x, quorum queues will still work — no changes needed.